FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Instructions for GKFR Mod Loader coming soon...

-**Known Issues**

-High priority: Some textures are bugged, even on Average settings.

 **Important Notes**

 1. If the mod breaks the game or has any other graphical/texture problems, it is highly recommended to set the graphics quality in the options menu to Average.